oscdoctest/Qi-Docs/docs/parse_API.rst

 Publication information
 -----------------------

 A Publication is used to aggregate data received from devices and make it available for consumption via a Subscription.
 A publication must contain at least one device.
 Devices may be added to or removed from an existing publication.
 A given device may also belong to multiple publications.

 When a publication is created, data sent from its assigned devices is routed to a special queue where it can be consumed by a subscription.
-This queue provides a buffer of up to 1 day for subscriptions which are temporarily unable to receive data.
+This queue provides a buffer of up to one day for subscriptions which are temporarily unable to receive data.

 Publication API calls
 ---------------------